-Sweet Fried Plantains Recipe – Super ripe plantains are pan-fried to sweet, tender and delicious perfection in just 5 minutes with only 3 ingredients.
-Enjoy as a snack or decadent side to compliment your favorite savory dishes!
+Sweet Fried Plantains Recipe – Super ripe plantains are pan-fried to sweet, tender, and delicious perfection in just 5 minutes with only 3 ingredients.
+Enjoy them as a snack or decadent side to compliment your favorite savory dishes!

 But then, once you’ve had a plantain…

 Plantains are also quite versatile fruits, like bananas.
-The extra sugariness and thicker consistency of a plantain makes it better to work with for really decadent dishes.
-For example they can be used to make Magic Gluten Free Tortillas, Mofongo, Paleo Chinese Dumplings (really!) and – of course, fried plantains.
+The extra sugariness and thicker consistency of plantain make it better to work with for really decadent dishes.
+For example, they can be used to make Magic Gluten Free Tortillas, Mofongo, Paleo Chinese Dumplings (really!) and of course, fried plantains.

 Classic Fried Plantains